HEX Lab

 Imagineering novel languages for the communication between human(s) and machine(s)

-Established in 2021 and relocated to the Technical University of Munich (TUM) in 2023, the Human-Centered Computing and Extended Reality Lab aims at pioneering new technologies for the enhancement of medical care and healthcare.
+Established in 2021 and relocated to the Technical University of Munich (TUM) in 2023, the Human-Centered Computing and Extended Reality Lab aims to pioneer new technologies to enhance medical care and healthcare.
 We pursue fundamental, translational, and radical blue-sky research to improve medicine for patients and healthcare professionals.

-We perform our research integratively as part of TUM’s School of Medicine and Health and the University Hospital Klinikum rechts der Isar, Department Clinical Medicine, with an affiliation to the Clinic for Orthopedics and Sports Orthopedics.
+We perform our research integrative as part of TUM’s School of Medicine and Health, TUM’s School of Computation, Information, and Technology, and the TUM University Hospital Department Clinical Medicine, affiliated with the Clinic for Orthopedics and Sports Orthopedics.

 People